boriscc/minicomp/README.md

    * 1   keyboard (input only, sends next ascii code, 0 means no input available)
    * 2   ASCII printer (output only)
    * 3   integer printer (output only)
-   * 4   terminate (output only, turns of the computer when it receives data)
+   * 4   terminate (output only, turns off the computer when it receives data)
    * 5   random number generator (input only, random uniform number)
    * 6   hexadecimal printer (output only)
    * 16  16-bit integer printer (output only, outputs when it has received 2 bytes)